-With an objective of taking art to the public, DAG proactively reaches out to diverse audiences, offering them engaging and meaningful ways of understanding and experiencing art showcased in its exhibitions.
+With the objective of taking art to the general public, DAG proactively reaches out to diverse audiences, offering them engaging and meaningful ways of understanding and experiencing art showcased in its exhibitions.
 The pleasure of visual aesthetics apart, art also fosters dialogue and engagement on important issues, be they social, political or historical.
-And, as such, the art gallery space becomes a vital platform.
+And, as such, the art space—gallery or museum—becomes a vital platform.

-To facilitate such discursive engagement, DAG plans and organises exhibition-based activities ranging from curated walks, seminars, conferences to informal chat sessions with artists, curators and critics, movie screenings, workshops and so on.
-Every gathering is designed specifically for its target audience.
+To facilitate such discursive engagement, DAG plans and organizes exhibition-based activities ranging from curated walks, seminars and conferences, workshops for children and young adults as well as tactile/sensory experiences for the visually impaired.
 Such insightful interfaces initiate an appreciation of, and a continuous dialogue with, art.

 Schools serve many functions in our society beyond transmitting academic knowledge and skills – they play an important role in spreading cultural values, of which art is a fundamental aspect and therefore DAG encourages school participation in its programming through the year.

 Each exhibition offers a takeaway experience for the students through different channels like educational tours of the exhibition, chat sessions, workshops and theme-based activities.
 These are customised according to the learning pace of different age groups, ranging from nursery and primary levels to secondary and high school.
 Such sessions not only provide knowledge of modern Indian art, but also enable social interactions, team-building, life skills and personal expressions on different subjects.
 Involvements such as these go a long way in moulding the future generations of our society.

 To know more and request a workshop for your students or schools please email: email@example.com